LanceMcCarthy/GoldenClouds/index.md

 * **Off-limits Areas**
   *   There are only two internal areas that are off-limits, both rooms have an electronic key-coded door lock.
 These rooms are for maintenance and owner access only.
   *   The bodega (tool closet) is outdoors.
 This is not a guest area, but if you do need a rake or shovel for some reason, your door key will open it.
 However, we ask that you contact Roy for anything that requires these items, he will handle it.
-* **Windows, Fans and Air Conditioners**
+* **Windows | Fans | Air Conditioners**
   *  Arenal is always ~72 degrees (22 Celsius) and comfortable year-round
   *  Open the windows, patio door and turn on the ceiling fans to get an excellent whole-house breeze.
     * Each window has a screen next to it, insert the screen after opening the window
-  *  For the rare hot/humid times, there are two band-new A/C units (bedroom and living room).
+  *  For the rare hot/humid times, there are two brand-new A/C units (bedroom and living room).
 Please do not forget it off when not in use or while the doors/windows are open.
-* **Hot Tubs**
-  *   The outdoor one is operational, but:
+You can use smart timers, if you're familiar with the controls.
+* **Jacuzzis (unlisted feature)**
+  * These are not in the Airbnb listing because they break frequently and we do not want to promise their availability.
+If it is not working while you're there, that's great... but if they weren't, please keep this fact in mind when leaving an airbnb review :)
-    *  **WARNING**: Do not attempt to use it yourself, ask Roy or Lance to enable it (it has a custom pump and heater system and is not guest operable)
+      *   Outdoor tub: The external tub/plunge pool has jets and caps at 85 degrees (30 Celcius). **WARNING** do not attempt to use it yourself before talking to Roy (the property manager).
+He will enable it for you and then teach you how to use it. *This is for your own safety as It has a custom migrated system that is not guest operable from the top panel*.
-    *  The max temp is 85 degrees, we classify this as a warm plunge pool with jets.
-  *   The indoor one does not have operational jets, only use it as a bath tub.
+      *   Indoor tub: The indoor one does not have operational jets, this one is more for hot bubble baths w/candles and LED lighting.
 * **Night-time Tips**
   *   Keep the screen door shut if you’re on the patio.
 We have excellent, non-toxic pest control on the grounds, but you still don’t want a firefly beep-booping around the house while you’re trying to sleep.
   *   Sunset is absolutely breathtaking, grab a chair on the patio, a drink and watch the pastel color show.
 Use `#GoldenCloudsArenal` and `#NeuvoArenal` hashtags on social.
 Pro-tip: If you’re showering in the front bathroom at this time of day, slide open the window to get the view!